mbaze/Z80-Bits/fast-CRC-16.md

            ret
 ```

-The polynomial used is CRC-16F/4.2, taken from Philip Koopman’s excellent [CRC Polynomial Zoo]
+The polynomial used is CRC-16F/4.2, taken from Philip Koopmanâ€™s excellent [CRC Polynomial Zoo]
 (https://users.ece.cmu.edu/~koopman/crc/).
 It is particularly well suited to packet sizes around
 4 KiB (32768 bits), where it achieves a Hamming distance of HD = 4 up to 32751 bits of message
 length.
 In practice, this guarantees detection of all 1-bit, 2-bit, and 3-bit errors, while also